AKHughes1994/polkat/README.md

 ### What is this?

-This modified version of the semi-automated routine [oxkat](https://github.com/IanHeywood/oxkat) that was tweaked to include full polarisation calibration and for Stokes I, Q, U, V imaging.
-We assume you are somewhat familiar with the oxkat workflow and its file system.
+This modified version of the MeerKAT semi-automated data processing routine [oxkat](https://github.com/IanHeywood/oxkat) that was tweaked to include full polarisation calibration and for Stokes I, Q, U, V imaging.
+We assume you are familiar with the oxkat workflow and its file system.
 This guide will walk you through a standard use case and highlight some changes to the `config.py` file and new options.

 ---
 ##### Before We Start

 This routine has been designed primarily for use on the ILIFU clusters operated by The Inter-university Institute for Data Intensive Astronomy (IDIA); however, you can run it locally if you have the comprising software.
 The necessary software has been combined into containers using [apptainer](https://apptainer.org/) (previously known as singularity).
-The containers themselves can be found in the `/software/containers` directory on ILIFU and follow the naming convention of `polkat-[version].sif`.
-If you do not have access to ILIFU but still want to use polkat and thus require the container, please send an email to 'hughesakh [at] gmail [dot] com', and a download link will be made available.
+The containers can be found in the `/software/containers` directory on ILIFU and follow the naming convention of `polkat-[version].sif`.
+If you do not have access to ILIFU but still want to use polkat and thus require the container, please email 'hughesakh [at] gmail [dot] com', and a download link can be made available.

-* INFO — The ms file is averaged in this step; creates a `json` dictionary called "pre_fields" that contains index-to-name mapping
-* 1GC  — Calibration now included leakage and cross-hand phase calibration
-* 2GC  — FLAG and 2GC have been combined into a single setup; all imaging/masking/self-cal is now in 2GC

 ---
 ##### Standard Workflow